html5cat/redactor-js/README.md

 redactor-js
 ===========

-jQuery based WYSIWYG-editor, authors website: http://redactorjs.com/
+jQuery based WYSIWYG-editor, author's website: http://redactorjs.com/

 Clearly this gem should be hosted on GitHub.